 Let your children help with all aspects of cooking.
-Kids naturally enjoy helping out in the kitchen with food prep and cooking, and they are probably able and willing to do much more than they’re currently allowed in the kitchen.
+Kids naturally enjoy helping out in the kitchen with food prep and cooking, and they are probably able and willing to do much more than they’re currently allowed.
 Our family has recently started watching these Kids Cook Real Food online classes (you can watch three of the lessons, including an amazing knife-skills class for kids of all ages, at no cost using the link above) which teach kids basic and advanced cooking skills.

 While these videos have been the easiest way I’ve found to let my kids learn how to help (because they get to learn from someone else besides just me… and she is an excellent teacher), I recommend finding ways to involve your children more in food prep and cooking and they will likely be much more willing to eat healthy foods that they have helped to prepare.

-Use Reusable Containers
+Tip #2: Use Reusable Lunchbox Containers

 One of the biggest hurdles I encountered when we started packing lunches for field trips and school days was finding something to pack the lunches in.
 When I was growing up, I had a plastic lunch box and things we packaged inside plastic Tupperware and plastic bags.